firebird-finance/firebird-docs/docs/ama/cdoama.md

 **GoldenGatsby (CDO finance)**

-Codex tokens will 1. capture the economic benefits of our system 2.
-Serve as governance token in the future
+Codex tokens will

+1. Capture the economic benefits of our system
+2. Serve as governance token in the future

 **CMierez**